La7: La7

 Against the initial premises, like the hiring of popular TV hosts, anchors and journalists, La7's ratings and shares were much lower than its major competitors.
 However, in 2010–2011, the channel began doubling its rates, also thanks to current news director Enrico Mentana and his news programme TG La7.

 On 4 March 2013, it was announced the acquisition by Urbano Cairo's Cairo Editore.
 The sale was effective from 30 April 2013.

+In April 2026, La7 was involved in a controversy with the company Nvidia, since after the announcement of DLSS 5 by the Taiwanese company, the Italian network took down the video due to copyright.
+The case was solved within a few hours.